gideonn/objectify/README.md

 The demo may not work as of now since my free trial with Google Cloud APIs ended.
 I'm working on replacing the full app with Microsoft APIs.

 ## Demo:
-You can see the app live here: ~~https://goo.gl/DQcB0z~~  http://objectify.eastus.cloudapp.azure.com
+You can see the app live here: ~~https://goo.gl/DQcB0z~~  ~~http://objectify.eastus.cloudapp.azure.com~~ Sorry, but the app isn't live anymore. :(
+You can fork the project and run it on your local server.

 ## Screenshots
 ![Main Screen](http://i.imgur.com/hXN4f9t.jpg)